Proud Canadian Company

 How Do Blended Mortgages Work?

-Blended mortgages allow you to blend your mortgage rates by combining the interest rate of your existing mortgage with a new lower rate.
-The resulting rate lies somewhere between the two rates, depending on your blended mortgage type chosen.
+Blended mortgages allow you to blend your mortgage rates by combining the interest rate of your existing mortgage with a new, lower rate.
+The resulting rate lies between the two rates, depending on the chosen blended mortgage type.

 For example, if your current mortgage rate is 4.50% and market rates have dropped to 3.50%, your blended rate might be somewhere between 3.90% and 4.00%, depending on the terms of your new mortgage.